 Making Tax Digital for VAT

 Making Tax Digital (MTD) for VAT requires VAT-registered businesses with taxable turnover above the VAT registration threshold (currently £85,000) to keep records digitally and submit their VAT Returns using MTD software.
-The majority of businesses will need to do this for VAT periods starting on or after 1 April 2019.
+The majority of businesses have had to submit MTD VAT Returns for periods starting on or after 1 April 2019.
+This will be mandatory for the remaining VAT registered businesses by 1 April 2022.

-If your taxable turnover drops below the VAT registration threshold at any point after 1 April 2019, you’re still required to continue to keep digital records and send HMRC your VAT returns using MTD-compatible software.
+If your taxable turnover drops below the VAT registration threshold before 1 April 2022, you’re still required to continue to keep digital records and send HMRC your VAT returns using MTD-compatible software.
 This obligation doesn't apply if you de-register from VAT or are exempt from MTD for VAT.
 Further information can be found on HMRC’s VAT Notice 700/22.

 What happens if your taxable VAT turnover is below the VAT MTD threshold

-If your business has a taxable turnover below the VAT threshold you can still sign up for MTD voluntarily.
+Prior to mandation of all VAT registered businesses in April 2022, you can still sign up for MTD voluntarily.
 HMRC is encouraging businesses with a taxable turnover below the VAT threshold to sign up so they can also benefit from MTD.
 Businesses can also sign up for MTD for Income Tax.
 This means, subject to your business type, you can further streamline your business processes.

 Software will help you stay on top of business record keeping, allowing you (and your agent, if you have one) to better understand how your business is performing.